shivanshjayara/simple-dvc_demo/README.md

     We will also do some addition in train_and_evaluate.py file.
 We just need to add those metrics score file which we will be creating in report folder
 '''

 ''' bash
     for above we have to specify the path for above files in params.yaml file also.
 '''

 ''' bash
     dvc metrics show: This command will show the value sof all the mentioned metrics dvc metrics diff: This command wil show the old and new values and the changed in the values
 '''

 ''' bash
     just for experiment purpose, we can change the paramaters values of alpha and l1_ration in params.yaml file.
     Then run the command "dvc metrics diff" to check the difference/change.
 This will show the difference between the previous values and current values
 '''

 ''' bash
-    Later on if again we run dvc metrics diff: Then it will not show any changes.
+    Later on if again we run dvc metrics diff: Then it will not show any changes because now there is no changes done.
+'''

+''' BASIC CODING IS DONE.
+NOW TESTING PART WILL START.
+    INSTALL pytest, tox

+    tox: creates a virtual env.
+We can specifi for all version of python like py27 or py36 deps = pytest
+    commands = [Note: we can un any commands here not only tests] pytest

+Note 2: To run above we need to install tox.in file in our root directory.
 '''